arcaldwell49/Superpower/README.md

 4.  sd: the population standard deviation.
 Assumes homogeneity of variances (only one standard deviation can be provided).
 5.  r: the correlation for within designs (or 0 for between designs).
-6.  labelnames: This is an optonal vector of words that indicates factor names and level names (see below).
+6.  labelnames: This is an optional vector of words that indicates factor names and level names (see below).
 7. A final optional setting is to specify if you want to output a plot or not (plot = TRUE or FALSE)

 ### Specifying the design using ‘design’

 ‘design’ is used to specify the design.
-Every factor is specified with a number, indicating the numner of levels of the factor, and a letter, b or w, to indicate whether the factor is manipulated between or within participants.
+Every factor is specified with a number, indicating the number of levels of the factor, and a letter, b or w, to indicate whether the factor is manipulated between or within participants.
 For example, a `2b` design has two between-participant groups.
 A `12w` design has one factor with 12 levels, all manipulated